 - Multiple files with the same name limitation

-SharePoint Online and OneDrive for Business have a 260 character limit that applies to file paths and file names.
+SharePoint Online and OneDrive for Business have a 400 character limit that applies to file paths and file names.
+See What would I use the Advanced Option IncreasePathLengthLimit=1 for? for more information.
 Character limits might not be enforced in other document storage services, like Google Drive or Dropbox.
 When migrating from one of those platforms to SharePoint Online or OneDrive for Business, you might need to shrink file paths and file names.
 Use the ShrinkFoldersMaxLength advanced option as described in the How do I auto shrink the folder path when migrating to OneDrive for Business or SharePoint Online? article.

 There is a list of file extensions that are not allowed to be created inside of SharePoint Online and OneDrive for Business.

 - Types of files that cannot be added to a list or library

 - Information about the characters that you cannot use in site names, folder names, and file names in SharePoint

 - Contributors are not permitted to upload SWF files onto SharePoint 2010

 - The list currently contains: .ashx, .asmx, .json, .soap, .svc and .xamlx.